Reconstructing the Home Depot DIY App

 - Keep the bright colors and vivid photos

-- Large spacious buttons for easy pressing while mid project
+- Have large spacious buttons for easy pressing while mid-project

 Next Steps

-- Build out the community section for more social media style engagement
+- I’d like to build out the community section with more social media style engagement

 - Allow users to share and comment on progress of specific projects